 The PCC has the responsibility of co-operating with the incumbent, Revd Preb Nigel Guthrie in

-the ecclesiastical parish the whole mission of the Church: pastoral, evangelistic, social and
+promoting in the ecclesiastical parish the whole mission of the Church: pastoral, evangelistic,

 Reports from PCC Sub Committees and Other Church Groups